wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-office-add-ins/includes/3-apis.md

 To create an Office add-in project with the Yeoman generator, complete the following steps.

-1. To globally install Yeoman and the Yeoman generator for Office add-ins using npm, the Node package manager, run the following command.
+1. To globally install Yeoman and the Yeoman generator for Office Add-ins using npm, the Node package manager, run the following command.

     ```console
     npm install -g yo generator-office